chilucdiep/spacetr-app/README.md

 ## <a name="features"></a>App Features

-- Users can browser through all the astronomy pictures and give a "like" to as many as they want.
+- Users can browser through all the astronomy pictures on the feed page and give a "like" to as many as they want.
+- Liked pictures will appear the in "Pictures you've liked" section of the feed page.
+The "unlike" action from the user will remove the picture from the section.
-- A user can read more information about a specific picture, such as the picture's date, context, copyright, etc.., by going on the picture's details page.
+- A user can read more information about a specific picture (such as the picture's date, context, copyright, etc..) by going on the picture's details page.
+- Each picture has a details page with a designated url that can be shared.
 - The design of the app is responsive and can be viewed on desktop or mobile.

+## <a name="features"></a>App Features

+- Save a user's liked pictures to local storage so results will persist even if they leave the page.
+- Add an infinite scroll that loads additional pictures as the user scrolls.

 ## <a name="about-me"></a>About The Developer